bozzzSharoni/Blues_Sonic_Pi/README.md

 I find it sad that this form of art is not as popular yet as other forms of electronic music.

-One thing I didn`t utilize(yet), is the fact that in Sonic Pi you can actually go deeper than the western 12 tone system, and use microtonality in a pretty easy way.
+One thing I didn't utilize(yet), is the fact that in Sonic Pi you can actually go deeper than the western 12 tone system, and use microtonality in a pretty easy way.

 I will leave at the end of this Readme file, links to more Sonic Pi material and also a link to a youtube page of a British musician named "Sevish" who trully tries to expand the limits of music with the new advantages that computer technology gives us.